ezesundayeze/rust-web-starter/README.md

-# Rust Web Application with Rocket and MongoDB Boiler Plate
+# Rust Web Starter Application with Rocket and MongoDB

 ## Features